twilight-rs/twilight-rs.github.io/src/overview.md

         cluster_spawn.up().await;
     });

-    // The http client is seperate from the gateway,
-    // so startup a new one
+    // The http client is seperate from the gateway, so startup a new
-    let http = HttpClient::new(&token);
+    // one, also use Arc such that it can be cloned to other threads. let http = Arc::new(HttpClient::new(token));

     // Since we only care about messages, make the cache only process messages. let cache = InMemoryCache::builder()